 Ronald Ruth, Ph.D. is President and Chairman of the Board of Directors and Chief Science Officer at Lyncean Technologies, Inc. He is Professor Emeritus at the SLAC National Accelerator Laboratory at Stanford University and is an expert on particle accelerators and the author of numerous publications about particle beam physics and accelerator technology.
 His research at SLAC concerns the development of new concepts for particle acceleration and beam manipulation for application to both high-energy accelerators and free-electron lasers.
 During the mid 90’s he led the development of the Next Linear Collider Test Accelerator, a test bed for x-band acceleration technology for future high-energy accelerators.
 The concept for the Lyncean Compact Light Source is a spin off from basic research performed by Professor Ruth and Dr. Zhirong Huang into a new electron damping mechanism called radiative laser cooling.
 Professor Ruth has been on review committees for many national laboratories.
 He is a fellow of the American Physical Society and is a former member of the APS Council representing the Division of Physics of Beams.

 Jack Kasahara is Vice President of Business Development at Lyncean Technologies, Inc. He received a B.S. degree in Chemical Engineering in 1982 from the University of California at Davis.
 Most of Jack’s career was spent in the semiconductor industry where he gained experience as a wafer fab process engineer, a product marketing manager at AZ Photoresist, and as a sales director at Semiconductor Systems, Inc., FSI International, and Tegal Corporation.
 During his four year stay at Arch Chemical’s Microelectronic Division, he rose through the sales ranks from Asia Sales Manager to Worldwide Director of Sales, responsible for managing a $160M sales budget.
 Most recently he was an integral member of the Xradia, Inc. sales team that grew sales 400% over a five year period, culminating in the successful acquisition of Xradia, Inc. by Carl Zeiss Inc. in 2013.
-At Lyncean, he will draw from his technical, marketing and sales experience to lead all customer-facing activity and to identify industrial applications that will drive future sales of the Lyncean Compact Light Source (CLS).
+At Lyncean, he will draw from his 2 decades of technical, marketing and sales experience in the lithography arena to lead the business development efforts for Lyncean’s Compact EUV Source, while identifying applications that will drive future sales of the Lyncean Compact Light Source (CLS).

-At Lyncean Technologies, Inc. we believe our employees are the most valuable asset of the company.
+At Lyncean Technologies, Inc. our employees are the most valuable asset of the company.
 We strive to attract well-qualified personnel that want to participate actively in the company’s development.

 Due to the volume of resumés we receive, we regret that we may not respond individually to inquiries regarding the status of your resumé.